prestonbridgers/library-manager/README.rst

 In the insert window, press tab to navigate the insert fields.
 Press <Enter> to insert the fields as a book entry and close the insert window.

+To remove an inserted book, type the title of the desired book into the title field of the remove window and press <Enter>.

 FAQs
 ====